 You don’t need to be a Rain Guardian to be a good neighbor to rain gardens!
 Improper cleanup practices and disposal of greasy water on streets and sidewalks cause damage when they enter catch basins or rain gardens along the street.
 Keep greasy wash water, oils, and pollutants off the sidewalks, streets, and rain gardens.
+For protecting rain gardens specifically, check out our Do's and Dont's guide.
 You can always protect your local green street by following the best practices outlined in the brochure.
 (English, Chinese, Spanish)

 If you are interested in learning more or would like to become a Rain Guardian in the future, please email Polly Perkins.